The best travel cameras of 2022

 • Expensive for an APS-C camera

 The newest version of Fujifilm’s X-T camera is an ideal choice for a hybrid shooter who wants to take both photographs and video on their trips.
-It has newly added in-camera image stabilization and a vari-angle screen that makes it easy to record yourself (perfect for solo travelers).
+It has newly added in-camera image stabilization and a vari-angle touch screen that makes it easy to record yourself (perfect for solo travelers).
 An updated autofocus system also has improved tracking.

 On the still side, things are just as impressive.
 The X-T4 has a newly redesigned shutter capable of 15 fps continuous shooting.
 The new shutter mechanism is also quieter, which will help in certain situations you may come across on your travels.
 The in-camera film simulations may also be appealing to users who want a consistent style but don’t want to spend loads of time editing while on the go.